 Under the Data Practices Act (Minnesota Statutes, Chapter 13), you have the right to request information from a government entity.
-This guide explains the process for doing so.
 If you are seeking information about you (in data practices terms you then are the data subject), you have the right to access data about yourself and your minor child.

 Identify the Responsible Authority

 Before making your request, contact the government entity that has the information you would like to request and ask for the name of the person who is the “responsible authority.”
 Unless the government entity has procedures that direct you to make your request to a different person, you should submit your request directly to the responsible authority.

 - State agencies: the responsible authority is the commissioner, chief executive officer, or individual appointed by the agency’s governing body.

 - Cities or school districts: the responsible authority is the employee appointed by the city or school district’s governing body (such as the city council or school board).

 - Counties: each elected official (sheriff, county auditor, county attorney etc.) is the responsible authority for her/his office.
 A county's governing body must appoint an employee to be the responsible authority for information maintained outside of the county elected official’s office.
 The responsible authority for a county social services office is the director of that office.